elvece/hike-generator/pseudocode.md

 ##Questions
 * When get result, pull page of that result and view that? or do i append to the dom with the particular pieces that need to be on the page for that result?
+*how to change values for each option in html

 ##NOTES:
 *priority ranking